vipashadhiman11/FacultyFeedback/README.md

-# FacultyFeedback
+# Faculty-Feedback-system
-automation of faculty feedback system of our college
+This is to automate the process of feedback system in colleges